Highest averages method: Thresholds

 Many countries have electoral thresholds for representation, where parties must win a specified fraction of the vote in order to be represented; parties with fewer votes than the threshold requires for representation are eliminated.
-Other countries modify the first divisor to introduce a natural threshold; when using the Webster method, the first divisor is often set to 0.7 or 1.0 (the latter being called the full-seat modification).
+Other countries modify the first divisor to introduce a natural threshold; when using the Webster/Sainte-Laguë method, the first divisor is often set to 0.7 or 1.0 (the latter being called the full-seat modification).

-Majority-preservation clause
+Majority-preservation and majority-prevention clauses

 A majority-preservation clause guarantees any party winning a majority of the vote will receive at least half the seats in a legislature.
 Without such a clause, it is possible for a party with slightly more than half the vote to receive just barely less than half the seats (if using a method other than D'Hondt).
 This is typically accomplished by adding seats to the legislature until an apportionment that preserves the majority for a parliament is found.

+Conversely, a majority-prevention clause guarantees that no party will receive more than half the seats in a legislature unless it wins a majority of the vote; this is accomplished by calculating an "incomplete" fencepost sequence which only covers the first half of the seats, while the fenceposts for the second half are only calculated for the party which wins a majority of the vote.
+This clause is encountered in the electoral law of Israel..

 Surplus vote agreement

-Some electoral systems, such as Switzerland, Israel, and European Parliament elections in Denmark, permit surplus vote agreements, whereby two or more parties are regarded as a single bloc for the purposes of seat allocation; within this bloc, a second seat allocation takes place between the parties to the agreement.
+Some electoral systems, such as national parliament elections in Switzerland and Israel, and European Parliament elections in Denmark, permit surplus vote agreements, whereby two or more parties are regarded as a single bloc for the purposes of seat allocation; within this bloc, a second seat allocation takes place between the parties to the agreement.